lingua-libre/Lingua-Libre-Bot/README.md

 # Lingua-Libre-Bot
 This is the source code of [Lingua Libre Bot](https://meta.wikimedia.org/wiki/User:Lingua_Libre_Bot), whose goal is to ease the resuse of all the records made on [Lingua Libre](https://lingualibre.org) on as much wikis as possible.

-### Dependencies
+## Dependencies
-Lingua Libre Bot requires python3.5 to work, and the following packages in their latest version:
+Lingua Libre Bot requires Python 3.8 to work, and the following packages in their latest version:
-* configparser
+* wikitextparser
 * requests
-* json
 * argparse
-* urllib
-* re
 * uuid
 * backoff